dangnam739/room-booking-bot-japanese-ver/README.md

-# room-booking-bot-AI-japanese
+# room-booking-bot-japanese-ver
-Japanese version of room booking chatbot
+Japanese version of room booking chatbot based on [RASA](https://github.com/RasaHQ/rasa)

 **Room Booking Bot** can help you to book, cancel a meeting room and daily meeting room.